 - All governmental positions (paid or unpaid) they have, which could give rise to a conflict of interest.

-Procedure for disclosed conflicts of interest
+Procedure for disclosing conflicts of interest during meetings/discussions

 The Board may decide that: